Guides

 Some apps let you keep your existing refresh token indefinitely.

-• ie. Google, where you can use a single refresh token forever
+• ie. Google, where a single refresh token keeps working until it is revoked or hits a cap

 Some apps limit how many refresh tokens you can generate per organization